 Fort York National Historic Site contains an unparalleled record of Canadian history spanning more than two centuries.
 This is where urban Toronto was established in 1793.
 As the site of the Battle of York, Fort York saw action during the War of 1812.
 It remained in continuous use by the military until almost the Second World War.
 Since 1934, Fort York has been a public museum, owned and operated by the City of Toronto.

-Today, Fort York reflects an international community through its 200+ year-old story of conflict, change and community-building.
-To get to know Fort York is to get to know ourselves and how we became Torontonians.
+Today, Fort York reflects an international community through its 200+ year-old story of conflict, change and city-building.
+To get to know Fort York is to get to know ourselves.